spotlightpa/poor-richard/content/news/2022-01-24-SPLSENMAP.md

 Every 10 years, Pennsylvania redraws its congressional boundaries to account for population changes.
 Because of the state’s sluggish growth, Pennsylvania will lose one of its 18 seats.

 The process is an intensely political one, with the outcome helping determine the balance of power in Washington.
-Advocates fought to create an independent citizens’ commission to lead the process, but Republican leaders failed to advance such a proposal, and redistricting still remains in the hands of elected lawmakers.
+Advocates fought to create an independent citizens’ commission to draw the map, but Republican leaders failed to advance such a proposal, and redistricting still remains in the hands of elected lawmakers.

 The previous redistricting cycle’s congressional map was thrown out in 2018 by the state Supreme Court, which deemed it an illegal partisan gerrymander.